 I don’t know if one of the most famous cafes in this region will be open on Thanksgiving Day (if you really want to try them on Thanksgiving, I’d call ahead and confirm they’ll be open on Thanksgiving).

 But if you take my recommendation and go for a morning workout to scout the Railroad Trail, and you have few to no dietary restrictions… this world famous breakfast spot on the Nevada Highway in the heart of Boulder City is still to this day an excellent place to get coffee and breakfast.

 If you like country fried steak, theirs is pretty good.
 They’re really into biscuits and omelettes.
 Street parking is free, plentiful, and limited to 3 hours (which should be plenty of time).

 Also, make sure to strictly follow the slower speed limits when you drive into Boulder City.
 Their cops will ticket anyone who’s going just a tick too fast.

 13.1 BONUS.
 If you’re running the Half Marathon and want to practice the route, you can park at the Pacifica Trail Head a few miles west.

 The Half Marathon route continues west of the Lake Mead Visitor Center (the site of the 12K finish line) along the trail before turning around.

 You can practice this portion of the route by parking at the Pacifica Trail Head off US 93 and Pacifica in Boulder City.
 You’d have to run about half a mile from there to get to the Half Marathon turnaround point and reach the actual route of the course, but there’s no real climb to get back from there like at Hoover Dam Lodge.

-This portion of the Trail not as scenic or shaded, and you’d have a lot more running to do before reaching the tunnels.
+This added portion of the Trail is not as scenic or shaded, and you’d have a lot more running to do before reaching the tunnels.
 But it’s a good opportunity to practice your race course if desired.